Supersymmetric localisation of $\mathcal{N}=(2,2)$ theories on a spindle: Partition function

 \subsection{Vanishing classical contribution and vacuum degeneracy}

 Our spindle partition function \eqref{eq:partitionfunc_qg=1} allows us to compute some simple subcases, one of which is the $S^2$ limit of $n_{1,2} \rightarrow 1$ as discussed in \eqref{eq: S^2_partition_limit}.
-Another simple case is that of vanishing action on the BPS locus

-which can be obtained from \eqref{eq: partition_function_FI} by setting $\xi = \tilde{t} = \theta =0$, i.e. turning off the FI and theta parameters.
-We can obtain the result directly from \eqref{eq:partitionfunc_qg=1} (e.g. using by using L'H\^opital's rule) in order to obtain
+Another simple case is that of vanishing action on the BPS locus { }{which can be obtained directly from \eqref{eq: Z_xi_ren} by setting $\xi_{\text{ren}} = \theta = 0$.
+Note that we switch the \textit{renormalised} FI parameter off, rather than the bare parameter $\xi$.
+Even though we introduced the classical FI Lagrangian \eqref{eq: S_FI+top} with parameter $\xi$, the renormalisation of $\xi$ which results from factors in the one-loop determinant means that vanishing classical contribution is taken to be $\xi_{\text{ren}} =0$, see related discussion in \cite{Benini:2016qnm}.} {We can obtain the result of this partition function directly from \eqref{eq:partitionfunc_qg=1}, obtaining